Welcome Fall with this scrumptious Pumpkin Chocolate Chip Bread recipe – it can be easily made into muffins as well!

-- In a separate bowl, stir together pumpkin pie filling, applesauce, sugar, egg, egg whites and cinnamon.
+- In a separate bowl, stir together pumpkin filling, applesauce, sugar, egg, egg whites, and cinnamon.

-- Add flour mixture into pumpkin mixture until combined, then add in chocolate chips.
+- Add flour mixture into pumpkin mixture until combined, then add chocolate chips.

 I think these Wilton Mini loaf pans are pretty adorable for gifting this bread to others too!

 If you need a little more menu inspiration, go HERE.

 2021 Home Planner SNEAK PEEK!